bcgov/SDMD/about.md

 ## Description

-Users can draw different SDMDs by reference as well as create a new one (i.e., User Defiend option), modifying maximum SDI, management zone, Reineke's term for self-thinning line, etc. Users can also download the plot and table into their computers from the Export Tab.
+Users can draw different SDMDs by reference as well as create their own (i.e., User Defiend option), modifying maximum SDI, management zone, Reineke's term for self-thinning line, etc. Users can also download the plot and table into their computers from the Export Tab.

 ## Built with
 * R/Rstudio/`Shiny`